 By all accounts, I’ve been a diligent taxpayer for the last decade plus – never a late fee, never a need for extension, never a penalty, never an audit (or reason to be audited).
 So, I was pretty taken back when I received a “CP14 notice” from the IRS, alleging that I had a penalty due to a dishonored payment.

 As soon as I saw the letter addressed from the IRS, I knew exactly what it was for.
 I had sent in a check payment for quarterly estimated taxes due.
 Before sending the check, I had looked at my checking account to make sure that I had enough to cover the payment.
 Indeed, I had plenty to cover the withdrawal, but then I brilliantly wrote a check from the wrong checking account, which had insufficient funds to cover the withdrawal.

 Days later, I called the IRS and was able to get through to an agent to get their advice.
-Since the tax was due later that week, the IRS agent’s recommendation was that I use their IRS Direct Pay service (one of the ways you can pay your taxes online) to do an ACH withdrawal so that my 2nd attempt at payment was not late, as he stated:
+Since the tax was due later that week, the IRS agent’s recommendation was that I use their IRS Direct Pay service (one of the ways you can pay your taxes online, though these days I prefer to pay taxes with a credit card) to do an ACH withdrawal so that my 2nd attempt at payment was not late, as he stated:

 It’s already been 4 days, so we won’t try to re-run your check, just go ahead and do the Direct Pay so your payment isn’t late.

 I did.
 And I thought all I would be left with was an insufficient funds fee from my bank for overdrawing.

 Then, later that day, a 2nd attempt on my previous check was made.
 It went through (I had moved funds over, just in case this happened).
 So I put a stop payment on the ACH withdrawal before it cleared.